 In addition, the website features the film’s trailer, which is embedded into the page using Video Box.
 As users scroll down the page, a short snippet of the trailer plays automatically, inviting them to press the Play button.

 Graphic designer Sophie Brittain welcomes visitors to her site with a top fold that’s just as playful as it is minimal.
 With a white background and very little imagery, she allows a concise introductory sentence to take up the majority of the space.

 Sophie’s unique use of microcopy is also evident in the website’s footer, as she opts for clever wording choices in place of icons for her social media links.
-She labels her LinkedIn account as “Me, being a pro,” and her phone number shows up under “You, calling me maybe.”
+She labels her Instagram account as “Me, taking pictures,” and her email shows up under “You, writing a fan letter.”

 Wedding planner and stylist Romain Deligny’s mobile web design is full of earthy tones, exquisite font pairings and immaculate photography.
 While the desktop version of this site’s navigation menu is a classic horizontal list at the top of the page, this feature is summed up into the much smaller hamburger menu on mobile.
 When clicked, it opens up into a fullscreen menu that’s easier to both read and click on small devices.

 A carousel banner in the top fold of the mobile website showcases ethereal snapshots of weddings and creates a luxe feel—setting the tone for Deligny’s style and brand.